 If a DST investment is successful and the property is sold for a profit, an investor is able to use the sale proceeds and reinvest them again into another DST offering to extend their tax benefits.

 In order to successfully complete a 1031 Exchange, there are a number of 1031 exchange rules that investors must follow.
-One of them states that the value of, and equity in, the replacement property must be of equal or greater value than the relinquished property.
+One of the IRS rules states that the value of, and equity in, the replacement property must be of equal or greater value than the relinquished property.